 Back to Boston, and Michael formed the Zaitchik Brothers Band together with his brother Matt.
 They were joined by former James Montgomery bassist, Steve Chall, drummer Gene Melandreras of Dominic Trioano’s band and Matt "Guitar” Murphy.
 The band worked locally for a short time and then hit the road.
 They made their way to New York and then on to Canada.
 Later they were joined by guitarist Greg Baril and saxophonist Colin Tilton, who can also be heard playing flute on Van Morrison’s “Moon Dance”.
 The Zaitchik Brothers Band soon became a force to be reckoned with, gaining attention and airplay with their original material.
 Songs like “Car Trouble” and “Jazz Lady” soon became regular radio requests in the Boston and Hartford radio markets.

-After touring, Michael continued as bandleader of The Zaitchik Brothers Band; now performing as a general business band for countless weddings and coroporate events.
+After touring, Michael continued as bandleader of The Zaitchik Brothers Band; performing as a general business band for countless weddings and coroporate events.
 He was joined by amazing musical collegues such as David Fuller on drums/vocals and Ricardo Monzon on percussion.
-Along with his brother Matt, other vocalists worked with him during this time, including his two lovely daughters, and the gifted Athene Wilson.
+Along with his brother Matt, other vocalists worked with him during this time, including his lovely daughters, and the gifted Athene Wilson.

-In recent years, Michael had the pleasure of working once again with Blues legend, James Cotton and his kickin’ band when it included Noel Neal, “Slam” Allen, Tom Holland and Kenny Neal Jr. at performances in Boston and at Connecticut’s Mohegan Sun Casino.
+Michael had the pleasure of working once again with Blues legend, James Cotton and his kickin’ band when it included Noel Neal, “Slam” Allen, Tom Holland and Kenny Neal Jr. at performances in Boston and at Connecticut’s Mohegan Sun Casino.